Class Schedules and Catalog Background Image

 Incomplete (I)

-The "I" may be made up no later than one year following the end of the term in which it was assigned.
+The “I” symbol may be made up no later than one year following the end of the term in which it was assigned.

 In Progress (IP)

-The "IP" symbol shall be used only in those courses that extend beyond the normal end of an academic term.
-It indicates that work is "in progress" but assignment of an evaluative symbol (grade) must await its completion.
+The "IP" symbol shall be used only in courses that extend beyond the normal end of an academic term.
+It indicates that work is "in progress" but that assignment of an evaluative symbol (grade) must await its completion.
 The "IP" symbol shall remain on the student's permanent record in order to satisfy enrollment documentation.
 The appropriate evaluative symbol (grade) and unit credit shall be assigned and appear on the student's permanent record for the term in which the course is completed.
+If a student enrolled in an "open-entry/open-exit" course is assigned an "IP" and does not re-enroll in the course during the subsequent term or session, the appropriate faculty will assign an evaluative symbol (grade) to be recorded on the student's permanent record for the course.

 Report Delayed (RD)